DivyashreeMohan05/Spoken-Language-Identification-for-Indian-Dialects/README.md

 A spoken language identification system that classifies short audio segments into one of 22 Indian languages
 ## Approach
 Fine-tuning **mHuBERT147** to classify short audio segments across **22 official Indian languages** (Assamese, Bengali, Hindi, Tamil, Telugu, Urdu, and more) — as part of a university ML project.
-Improving over baseline (31.96% accuracy) via hyperparameter tuning, learning rate scheduling, and audio augmentation (pitch shifting, speed perturbation) to reduce speaker bias
+Improving over baseline (31.96% accuracy) via hyperparameter tuning, learning rate scheduling, and audio augmentation (pitch shifting, speed perturbation) to reduce speaker bias.

 The model is evaluated using visualization metrics such as confusion matrices and t-SNE plots.

 ---